Skip to main content

 When I press "Read ChargeStation", the adapter outputs: 02 38 30 46 44 45 42 37 39 30 44 03 ff.
 This is even better than I had hoped: it appears to be the Max protocol, which I had already reversed in a previous project.

-And with this, the HID reversing is complete.
+And with this, the ChargeStation software reversing is complete.

 Connecting a generic serial adapter

-Next, I connected a generic USB-to-RS-485 adapter to the virtual adapter and forwarded all traffic between the two.
-The virtual adapter acts as a bridge (a man-in-the-middle), rewriting data from the generic adapter so that it works with the ChargeStation software.
+To test if it really worked, I connected a generic USB-to-RS-485 adapter to the virtual adapter and forwarded all traffic between the two.
+The virtual adapter acts as a translation layer, rewriting data from the generic adapter so that it works with the ChargeStation software.

 There were a few details that needed tweaking.
 The ChargeStation software only functions correctly when USB reports are aligned with protocol frames, and when those frames contain no invalid values.
 As a result, the adapter buffers each incoming frame and filters out invalid ones.
 Aside from this, the adapter acts as a simple, transparent bridge.

-With these changes in place, the virtual adapter worked a treat, and I am now able to read from and write to ChargePoint and ChargeBox devices using the ChargeStation software with a generic adapter.
+With these changes in place, the virtual adapter worked a treat, and I am now able to communicate with ChargePoint and ChargeBox devices using the ChargeStation software with a generic adapter.
 Milestone reached!
 I have updated the Max protocol documentation with the newly discovered information.

 This solution is free of charge, but it does require some Linux experience to set up.